-3110F.9 Spill prevention equipment and systems maintenance (N/E).
+3110F.8 Spill prevention equipment and systems maintenance (N/E).
 Mechanical and electrical equipment critical to oil spill prevention and safety, such as, but not limited to: mooring line quick release and loading arm quick disconnect systems, shall be maintained and tested as per the manufacturer's recommendations (N/E).
 The latest records shall be readily accessible to the Division (N/E).

-3110F.10 Pumps (N/E).
+3110F.9 Pumps (N/E).
 Specification information for all MOT pumps providing oil and fire water service to wharf pipeline systems shall be retained.
 Information shall include, but not be limited to, pump make and model, motor make and model, flow rate, pressure rating and pump performance curves.

 Hydrocarbon pumps that serve the oil transfer operations at the berthing system must be maintained per API Standard 2610 [10.22].
-Firewater pumps providing the wharf fire protection shall be maintained per California NFPA 25 [10.27], as adopted and amended by the State Fire Marshal, or local enforcing agency requirements.
+Firewater pumps providing the wharf fire protection shall be maintained in accordance with Section 3108F.6.3.

-3110F.11 Critical systems seismic assessment (N/E).
-Critical mechanical and electrical equipment related to personnel safety, oil spill prevention or response, shall have a seismic assessment per Section 3104F.5.3.
-For equipment anchorages and supports, see Section 3110F.8.
+3110F.10 Mechanical and electrical equipment seismic assessment (N/E).
+Mechanical and electrical equipment shall have a seismic assessment per Section 3104F.5.
+For strength evaluation of supports and attachments, see Section 3107F.7.